 Middle Grades (6-9)

 F or students in grades 6-9, Chromebooks and other laptops are made available for specific classroom tasks and activities.
 Students in these grades are afforded more independence when it comes to how and when they use technology to facilitate or demonstrate their learning.
-Although it is not required, students in these grades who prefer to bring in their own laptops or tablets are welcome to so as long as they are used and managed in accordance with Aspengrove School’s “Acceptable Use of Technology Agreement” (See the Aspengrove School Handbook available here).
+Although it is not required, students in these grades who prefer to bring in their own laptops or tablets are welcome to so as long as they are used and managed in accordance with Aspengrove School’s “Acceptable Use of Technology Agreement” (School handbook can be found here.
 Students who bring their own devices will be provided basic support if troubleshooting is required but for significant hardware or software repairs, they will be referred to external local service providers.

 BYOD in Grades 10-12